LifeWatchGreece/qiime/readme.md

-The R vLab is open-sourced software licensed under the MIT license.
+The Genetics vLab is open-sourced software licensed under the MIT license.